Isak Brusberg

-Isak Brusberg (born 5 September 2006) is a Swedish footballer who currently plays as a midfielder for BK Häcken.
+Isak Oliver Brusberg (born 5 September 2006) is a Swedish professional footballer who plays as a forward for Ekstraklasa club Raków Częstochowa.

-Career
+Club career

-He hails from Hisings Backa and played youth football for Backatorp IF until 2023, when he joined the academy of BK Häcken.
+Brusberg hails from Hisings Backa and played youth football for Backatorp IF until 2023, when he joined the academy of Häcken.
 In the same year, he made his Allsvenskan debut.
-He made his debut for Sweden U17 against Denmark U17 at a U17 four-nation tournament in September 2023, and played continuously for six months, including a U18 three-nation tournament in March 2024.
-In October 2023, Brusberg officially signed a senior contract with BK Häcken, lasting until the end of 2026.
+In October 2023, Brusberg officially signed a senior contract with Häcken, lasting until the end of 2026.
 However, he sat out 2024 due to injury and did not play a single match.

-Brusberg's first start came in the 2025 Allsvenskan, as the team otherwise struggled with injuries in the squad.
+Brusberg's first start came in the 2025 Allsvenskan, as the team struggled with injuries in the squad.
 Brusberg scored against GAIS in a Gothenburg derby in June 2025, then against Halmstad in July.

-During Häcken's 2025 spell in Europe, Brusberg scored a goal at home against SK Brann in the Europa League third qualifying round.
-A chip in the first minute, the goal was disallowed by VAR.
+During Häcken's 2025 spell in Europe, Brusberg scored with a chip in the first minute against Brann in the Europa League third qualifying round at home - the goal was however disallowed by VAR.
 With Häcken being relegated to the Conference League play-off round, Brusberg scored in a 7–2 routing of CFR Cluj.

+On 21 January 2026, Brusberg joined Polish Ekstraklasa club Raków Częstochowa, signing a contract until the end of 2030.

+International career

+Brusberg made his debut for Sweden U17 against Denmark at a U17 four-nation tournament in September 2023, and played continuously for six months, including a U18 three-nation tournament in March 2024.